Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Results

+In summary, we found that the reaction pathways nos.~3~and~6 might be the balanced chemical equations for the unbalanced experimentally studied pathways nos.~4~and~1, respectively.

-One significant new result from this work is that we could identify the regions within the parent bodies from where nucleobase-containing meteorites have most likely been originated.
-Figure~\ref{fig:A}a shows that the reactions with nos.~1~and~6 stopped producing A completely in the central regions of large planetesimals, and nos.~7~and~8 experienced a substantial decrease in the core region.
+One significant new result from our study is the identification of the regions within the parent bodies from where nucleobase-containing meteorites have most likely been originated.
+Figure~\ref{fig:A}a shows that the reactions nos.~1~and~6 stopped producing \textbf{A} completely in the central regions of large planetesimals, and nos.~7~and~8 experienced a substantial decrease in the core region.
 If higher temperatures were reached inside the planetesimal (smaller time of formation after CAI or a bigger body), nos.~7~and~8 would stop completely.
-All other A reaction pathways would produce the same A abundances for the entire temperature range over which water remains liquid.
+All other \textbf{A} reaction pathways would produce the same \textbf{A} abundances for the entire temperature range over which water remains liquid.
 However, when looking at Figure~\ref{fig:A}b, one can see that at later times, when the planetesimal cooled off, the shutdown reactions became again as productive as before the drop.
-This would suggest that these reaction pathways could have contributed to the production of the targeted nucleobases also in the core region.
-Still, one has to be careful as at such high temperatures, the formation of more refractory IOM could be favored, preventing the formation of A by irreversible ``trapping'' of the necessary reactants and by the improbable thermal destruction of IOM.
-Reaction nos.~43~and~51 showed the same behavior for C and G in Figures~\ref{fig:U/C}~and~\ref{fig:G/T}.
+This would suggest that these reaction pathways could have contributed to the production of the nucleobases in the core region.
+Still, one has to be careful as at such high temperatures, the formation of more refractory IOM could be favored, preventing the formation of \textbf{A} by irreversible ``trapping'' of the necessary reactants and by the improbable thermal destruction of IOM.
+Reaction nos.~43~and~51 showed the same behavior for \textbf{C} and \textbf{G} in Figures~\ref{fig:U/C}~and~\ref{fig:G/T}.